PrincetonUniversity/slurm_mnist/README.md

 #SBATCH --cpus-per-task=<T>      # cpu-cores per task (>1 if multi-threaded tasks)
 ```

 On TigerGPU, there are seven CPU-cores for every one GPU.
-Try values of `<T>` from 1 to 7 to see where the optimal value is.
+Try doing a set of runs where you vary `<T>` from 1 to 7 to find the optimal value.

 ## GPU Utilization